tonysamperi/ts-luxon/CONTRIBUTING.md

 Building and testing is done through npm scripts.
 The tests run in Node and require Node 10+ with full-icu support.
 This is because some of the features available in TS-Luxon (like internationalization and time zones) need that stuff and we test it all.
 On any platform, if you have Node 10 installed with full-icu, you're good to go; just run npm scripts like `npm run test`.
 But you probably don't have that, so read on.

+**IMPORTANT: your tests will likely fail if you're not in Italy, that's why I strongly suggest using docker for a guaranteed success!**

 ### OSX